Broker Check

 In other words, are you managing the assets in your care in a manner that will afford the best possibility of achieving your goals?

-Are you diverting attention away from other essential areas of your life to manage a host of financial matters that don’t have a common purpose or goal?
+Are you diverting attention away from other essential areas of your life to manage various financial matters that don’t have a common purpose or goal?
 As a result, do you lack a sense of progress?
-The sad truth is that most people have not defined and prioritized their dreams or motives.
+Sadly, most people have not defined and prioritized their dreams or motives.

 Do you have written goals?
 Are you on track toward accomplishing your long-term goals?